ethmimo/Whitepaper/README.md

 We are still looking into other modifications we can make to further optimize the contracts and future-proof them.

+## Crowdfunding

+In Q1, we will be holding a crowdfunding event to fund ERC-ME's development.
+There will both a presale and a main sale. **The presale will take the form of a game** where people who beat the game will gain access to the ERC-ME beta test as well as help fund ERC-ME's development.
+The mainsale will be a normal sale where ERC20 tokens are minted in exchange for ether.

+The ERC-721 tokens minted during the presale will serve as passes for access to the beta and special status shall be given to beta testers's `Profile`s once the ERC-ME contracts are deployed on the mainnet while no use has been devised for the minted ERC-20 tokens.
+We do not want to make our platform inconvenient to use by forcing the use of a token therefore the utility of the ERC-20 will be subject to change until a suitable use case has been conceived.

+Both the presale and mainsale have a combined cap of 15000 ETH (subject to change).
+If the cap is reached during the presale then the mainsale will not be held.

+#### Presale Details

+The goal of participants is to mint an ERC721 token proving they have managed to beat the game.
+This token will grant them access to the ERC-ME beta.
+Once the contracts are deployed, the opening of our presale will be announced on Twitter, Reddit and our blog.
+There is no time limit, the sale will go on until the cap (15000 ETH) is reached.
+If the cap is never reached then the mainsale will be held a month later.

+#### Mainsale Details

+*Details coming soon.*

 ## Roadmap

 This roadmap is subject to change, I'm hoping it'll take less time than planned but I made conservative estimates just in case.